plewis/deploy/JC_instructions.md

 For each directory, run sbatch td.slurm.
 This will run the treedistance program and create a file called mean.txt in each 'smc' replicate directory.

-Create a new directory ('g-info') and move both 'g-prior' and 'g-posterior' into this directory.
-Move 'calculate-information.py' into this directory from 'g-prior' (mv g-prior/calculate-information.py .)
+Create a new directory (`g-info`) and move both `g-prior` and `g-posterior` into this directory.
+Move 'calculate-information.py' into this directory from `g-prior` (mv g-prior/calculate-information.py .)

 Run information calculation: python3 calculate-information.py

-Move info.txt into 'g-posterior'.
-Run 'paup rfsmc.nex', 'python3 summarize.py'.
-Run 'python3 summarize-bhv-info.py'.
-Tranfser the output file 'plot-bhv-info.Rmd' to your local laptop.
+Move info.txt into `g-posterior`.
+Run `paup rfsmc.nex`, `python3 summarize.py`.
+Run `python3 summarize-bhv-info.py`.
+Tranfser the output file `plot-bhv-info.Rmd` to your local laptop.